 Skip to main content

-The School of Business academic advising model succeeds through the partnership between students, faculty advisors, and the Business Administration Student Advisement Center (BASAC).
-The purpose of BASAC is to provide students with the information and support needed to make the right academic decisions to complete a degree program.
+The College of Business and Entrepreneurship (CoBE) academic advising model succeeds through the partnership between students, faculty advisors, and the Business Advisement Center (BAC).
+The purpose of BAC is to provide students with the information and support needed to complete a degree program.

-1. Answering student and faculty questions regarding registration, adding/dropping classes, and online information.
+1. Answering student and faculty questions regarding registration, adding/dropping classes, override requests, and online information.

-The student and the faculty advisor share the responsibility for the student's progress toward the degree.
+The student and the Professional Advisor share the responsibility for the student's progress toward the degree.
 However, it is the student's obligation to consult with and work with the advisor, select the appropriate courses, and understand and fulfill degree requirements.
 Please read our Student Rights and Responsibilities below for more information.

 Two students walking outside of Rich Hall